Aareon/garlicoin-discord-bot/README.md

 STEP 3

+Make sure the file lastConfirmedBlockCount.txt can be written and read by the PHP user/group permissions.

+STEP 4

 Run the php file using cron or a similar regular function.
 We need to setup the file to long-poll the API.

 *********************************************